mes258/hikePool/README.md

-# hitchARide
+# HikePool
 Simple webapp for pairing drivers with riders (right now for hiking purposes).
-Check it out at: http://hitcharide.pythonanywhere.com/
+Check it out at: https://www.mshikepool.com/

 ## How to run locally:
 Note: this works on Unix based systems with Python 3 already installed.
 I have not tested it on Windows.
 If you do get it working on a Window's device, let me know how and we'll update this document.